GinoPane/oc-blogtaxonomy-plugin/README.md

 * **Items per page** - how many items (if any) should be displayed per page, "0" displays all items;
 * **Post page** - name of the blog post page to display a single blog post content;
 * **Category page** - name of the category page to display a single blog category content;
+* **Include categories** - list of categories ids/slugs (can be mixed together) separated by comma; posts only with these categories will be included into the list;
-* **Except posts** - list of post ids/slugs (can be mixed together) separated by comma; these posts will be excluded from the list;
+* **Exclude posts** - list of post ids/slugs (can be mixed together) separated by comma; these posts will be excluded from the list;
-* **Except categories** - list of categories ids/slugs (can be mixed together) separated by comma; posts with these categories will be excluded from the list.
+* **Exclude categories** - list of categories ids/slugs (can be mixed together) separated by comma; posts with these categories will be excluded from the list.

 ### Posts With the Tag